kyren/turbulence/README.md

-2) You have a game that needs to send both fast unreliable data like position and also stream reliable game related data such as terrain data or chat or complex entity data that is much more bandwidth intensive.
+2) You have a game that needs to send both fast unreliable data like position and also stream reliable game related data such as terrain data or chat or complex entity data that is bandwidth intensive.

 3) You have several independent streams of reliable data and they need to not block each other or choke off fast unreliable data.